-- Press Sweep 3 - Then choose one of the following: - Single Automatically sets Continuous OFF and causes FieldFox to make ONE measurement, then hold for the next Single key press.
+- Press Meas Setup 4 - Then choose one of the following: - Single Automatically sets Continuous OFF and causes the FieldFox to make ONE measurement, then hold for the next Single key press.
 When a data trace is displayed, the entire trace is measured, then holds.
-The Hold annotation changes to an arrow --> while the measurement occurs. - Continuous Makes continuous measurements.
+The Hold annotation changes to an arrow --> while the measurement occurs. - Continuous OFF and Hold both put the FieldFox in Hold mode. - Continuous ON Makes continuous measurements.
 This is the typical setting when battery power is not critical. - You can also use Run / Hold +/- to toggle between Single and Continuous.